 - Echinacea (Echinacea purpurea).
 Echinacea can interact with many medications.
 People with plant allergies should not take echinacea.

 - Garlic (Allium sativum).
-Garlic can interact with many medications and may raise the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin) or clopidogrel (Plavix).
+Garlic can interact with many medications, including some medications used to treat HIV, and may raise the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin) or clopidogrel (Plavix).

 - Astragalus (Astragalus membranaceus).
 Astragalus can interact with some medications, including lithium.